Canadian International School of Guangzhou

 Canadian International School of Guangzhou (CIS-GZ; 广州市加拿大外籍人员子女学校) is a Canadian international school (for children of foreign workers) in Panyu District, Guangzhou, Guangdong, China.
-Its levels are early childhood through grade 12.
+Its serves students from kindergarten through grade 12.
 CIS-GZ the curriculum of Alberta, Canada.

 Its current campus has 150 dormitories, and can accommodate up to 1,000 students.
+Alberta, Canada, accredited the school, which is administered under the shared supervision of the governments of China and Canada.

 Student body

 The school admits students with foreign, Hong Kong, Macau, and Republic of China (Taiwan) passports.
 The following neighborhoods frequently send students to CIS-GZ: Agile, Cambridge Shire, Clifford, Global Villas, Merchant Hill, South China Country Garden, and Star River Phase.

+In 2019, the school had over 500 students and teachers who come from more than 40 countries.